Mental Health May: 6 ways clubs can help members sweat away stress

 #2 Know that every little bit counts

 Researchers identified that some types of exercise are superior when it comes to providing mental health benefits.
-Team sports seem to be the winner, followed by cycle-based exercise, and then aerobics-based workouts at the gym.
+Team sports seem to be the winner, followed by cycle-based exercise and then aerobics-based workouts at the gym.
 These top three suggest that, when it comes to mental health benefits, group-based activities are preferable.
-This is backed up by a 12-week study showing those who did group workouts (in this case LES MILLS CORE™) scored significantly higher in terms of stress-reduction and physical, mental, and emotional quality of life, compared to those people who worked out alone.
-And a 2019 study revealed that exercisers experience increased levels of individual enjoyment, exertion and satisfaction, as a result of group exercise.
-You can read more about how working out with others works wonders here.
+This is backed up by a 12-week study showing those who did group workouts (in this case LES MILLS CORE), scored significantly higher in terms of stress-reduction and physical, mental, and emotional quality of life compared to those people who worked out alone.
+And a 2019 study revealed that exercisers experience increased levels of individual enjoyment, exertion and satisfaction as a result of group exercise.
+Click here to read more about the power of working out with others.

 #4 Do yoga – and do it in the evening

 Yoga-based exercise is highly regarded as a great mood booster, and a recent study indicates that yoga, specifically the mindful breathing associated with it, can be used to ease the symptoms of depression.
 If you want to maximise the bliss-inducing benefits of yoga, experts recommend you do it in the evening.
 A recent study reveals an evening stretching and meditation session can have a significant impact on your sleep quality, boost positive feelings, and enhance recovery from mental as well as physical stress.
 Best of all, the benefits kick in fast.
-The study participants completed a 20 to 30-minute sequence of stretches and 10-minute meditation (based on the BODYBALANCE® yoga program) three evenings a week for just two weeks.
-After just six short sessions, those who did the evening yoga reported considerable changes across every variable – improved HRV, sleep quality, confidence, motivation, and reduced anxiety, tension, and sadness.
+The study participants completed a 20 to 30-minute sequence of stretches and 10-minute meditation (based on the BODYBALANCE® yoga program), three evenings a week for just two weeks.
+After just six short sessions, those who did the evening yoga reported considerable changes across every variable – improved HRV (heart rate variability, which is the variance in time between the beats of your heart), sleep quality, confidence, motivation, and reduced anxiety, tension, and sadness.

 #5 Lift weights – and don’t focus on how heavy they are